IFS Cloud ERP Consulting Services | Data Migration & SCM Expertise

 Technical Platform Teams

-Technical platform teams provide the tools and automation needed to enforce governance standards across all teams.
+Provide tools and automation to enforce governance standards.

 Federated Governance Committee